Soares/myelin/README.md

 If you're the impatient type, you might want to jump directly to some [[examples]], or perhaps the [[annotated source]].

-## Quickly now

-If you're the impatient type, you might want to jump directly to some [examples], or perhaps the [annotated source]. (links forthcoming)

 # How to Use